sharan-naribole/finance-data-exploration/README.md

 ## Data Storage

-To avoid reperforming all the preprocessing steps, exported the processed dataframes to CSV files.
+To avoid reperforming all the preprocessing steps, exported the processed DataFrames to CSV files.

+- Implemented a utility method `export_to_csv` to reuse the operation for multiple DataFrames.

 ## License